 You should also consider the size that you need when looking to purchase new appliances.
 Do you really need an American style fridge freezer or that huge TV that will cover the entire wall in your room?
 Usually, the bigger the size, the more heat it will produce.

-11. Buy plants that help keep your house cool
+11. How plants can keep your house cool

 Having a few of these can actually help keep your house cool because plants produce transpiration that increases water vapour.
 When the temperature rises, plants release water into the air from their leaves and so cool the room around them too.
 Some of the best plants to go for are spider plants, the Areca palm and English Ivy.